webdriverio/webdriverio/CONTRIBUTING.md

 ## Work On Packages

-If you start making changes to specific packages, make sure you listen on file changes and transpile the code everytime you press save.
+If you start making changes to specific packages, make sure you listen to file changes and transpile the code every time you press save.
 To do that for all packages, run:

 ```sh
 $ npm run watch
 ```

-If you only work on a single package you can watch only for that one by calling:
+If you only work on a single package, you can watch only for that one by calling:

 ```sh
 # e.g. `$ npm run watch wdio-runner`